-My work talks quietly about the underlying significance of the domestic sphere on artistic production.
+My work is interested in the underlying significance of the domestic sphere on artistic production.
 It argues for the relevance of craft, specifically ceramics and fiber arts, by creating a conversation between the two mediums.

+Involving a series of transformations, my practice starts with drawing and embroidery and moves to clay, painting and installation.
 The embroidery stitches a picture in its own visual language, reminding us that everything we know and talk about was first taught to us in a mostly-forgotten home space.
 The little clay paintings are everyday, but also intimate and nostalgic.
-Organized into mosaic collages, they tell the story, “this is how I gather up images of the world and catalog them into something that can be remembered.”
+Organized into mosaic collages, they show how we gather up images of the world and catalog them into something that can be remembered.

 It all seems to be about copying artwork that is interesting, as a way of slowing myself down to focus on something that I do not understand at first.
 My work becomes a sort of meditation on the work and feels like I’m talking to the artist, trying to discover what choices were made, and see where it leads.
 It’s like learning a language of shape, form, geometry, pattern, and color.
 By looking really closely, I find a place for my own making which feels interesting, meaningful, and creative.